awsdocs/amazon-aurora-user-guide/doc_source/USER_DeleteCluster.md

 +  The DB instance is the only instance in the DB cluster\.

  To delete a DB instance in this case, first promote the DB cluster so that it's no longer a read replica\.
 After the promotion completes, you can delete the final DB instance in the DB cluster\.
 For more information, see [Replicating Amazon Aurora MySQL DB clusters across AWS Regions](AuroraMySQL.Replication.CrossRegion.md)\.

+## The final snapshot when deleting a cluster<a name="USER_Deletion_Final_Snapshot"></a>

+ Throughout this section, the examples show how you can choose whether to take a final snapshot when you delete an Aurora cluster\.
+If you choose to take a final snapshot but the name you specify matches an existing snapshot, the operation stops with an error\.
+In this case, examine the snapshot details to confirm if it represents your current detail or if it is an older snapshot\.
+If the existing snapshot doesn't have the latest data that you want to preserve, rename the snapshot and try again, or specify a different name for the **final snapshot** parameter\.

 ## Deleting a DB instance from an Aurora DB Cluster<a name="USER_DeleteInstance"></a>